 Individual Placement and Support (IPS) Employment Service

-• Fill in forms and apply for jobs
+• Find a suitable job and help with filling in forms and applying for jobs

-• Prepare for and do well at interviews
+• Prepare for and practice for interviews.

-• Settle into your job
+• Settle into your job.

 Who we can help